Sifchain/realityspiral/README.md

 This repository contains the following key components:

-### Apps and Packages

-- `apps/client`: A modern web application built with React, Vite, and TailwindCSS that serves as the main user interface for Reality Spiral AI chat experience
-- `apps/agent`: Core agent implementation and management
+- `agent`: Core agent implementation and management
 - `plugins/`: Integration plugins including:
   - Coinbase integration for cryptocurrency-related features
   - GitHub integration for repository management
 - `clients/`: Integration clients including:
   - Coinbase integration for cryptocurrency-related automations
   - GitHub integration for repository automation
+- `ui`: A modern web application built with React, Vite, and TailwindCSS that serves as the main user interface for Reality Spiral AI chat experience

 ## Technology Stack